 When you go to file your tax return for the year the baby is born you’ll want to be sure you include the child.
 This will result in a $2,000 tax credit.
 Of course, the devil is in the details, and lucky Turbo tax has this explanation.
 If you qualify for the credit then you’ll either owe less or receive a larger refund, in most cases.

 This will happen after the baby is born.
 You fill out paperwork and you'll receive a card in the mail.
 This pamphlet from the Social Security Administration has the information you need.
 I recommend only sharing the SS number when absolutely required to reduce the chance of identity theft.
 May forms request if by default but it is not required.
 In those cases don’t provide it.

 You might consider a 529 or other savings account.
 Technically this can be done before your baby is born.
 However, most parents wait until after the baby arrives.
 Some states have tax deductible contributions.
 Here is an article I wrote to help you choose a 529 that is right for you.

+The cost of having a baby is a lot more than just diapers and college savings programs.
 I hope the above items help you with your financial preparedness when it comes to welcoming your little one.